Behat/docs/quick_intro.rst

 .. note::

-    If you need to define more complex matching algorithm, you can also use regular
+    If you need to define more complex matching algorithms, you can also use regular
     expressions:

     .. code-block:: php